ingeniouspartners/ingeniouspartners.github.io/index.md

 ### Edit Profile

-Edit the Profile.
-It allows the user to update their profile information, such as First and Last Name, Photo URL, etc.
+Allows the user to update their profile information, such as First and Last Name, Photo URL, etc.

 <img src="img/website/edit-profile.png" alt="edit profile page">